 Le Lido - Centre des Arts du Cirque

-Lido Circus Arts Center
+Lido Circus Arts Center of Toulouse

 Toulouse's Lido plays a part in the innovative process of circus performance.
 The school's objective is to lead the students to create fresh and creative circus, where performance has its place, the actor brings meaning, and the spectators are present.